rickosborne/cascades/md/33-5-7-granted.md

 Again she stirred but did not wake.

 Her ankles were more of a problem.
-Harold was beefy, so trying to bend and thread a leather strap around ankles he couldn't see was not easy.
+Junior was beefy, so trying to bend and thread a leather strap around ankles he couldn't see was not easy.
 He took his time again, this time settling for a single band.
-He looked at me for confirmation and I nodded my assent.
+He looked at me for confirmation.
+I nodded my assent.

 Handing the remaining straps to his father, Harold Jr. worked the case loose from Irene's lap.
 She was getting closer to consciousness with each disturbance.